Ohio Mesothelioma Lawyer

 People can be exposed through the environment and from decaying asbestos materials in older homes, public buildings, and workplaces.

-The Ohio Department of Development recently awarded millions of dollars in funding for counties and municipalities to clean up Brownfield sites, properties contaminated with toxins.
+The Ohio Department of Development recently awarded millions of dollars in funding for counties and municipalities to clean up Brownfield sites and properties contaminated with toxins.
 The funding includes eight sites that contain asbestos.
 The projects include an old bakery in Columbus and school buildings in Cuyahoga County, among others.[6]

 Ohio Asbestos Laws

-Ohio laws cover safety regulations for current workers and residents as well as negligence lawsuits that impact how asbestos exposure victims recover damages.
+Ohio laws cover safety regulations for current workers and residents and negligence lawsuits that impact how asbestos-exposure victims recover damages.

 Asbestos Safety Regulations